 There are several methods used to remove temporary piles from the substrate.
-For the proposed project, piles will be removed from the substrate using a vibratory hammer or the direct pull method.
+For the proposed project, piles will primarily be removed from the substrate using direct pull and a vibratory hammer will only be used if deemed necessary to complete extraction.
 The use of the vibratory hammer will cause similar sound impacts as present during pile installation; however, the direct pull method creates little in-water noise.